News

 What Is a Sling Angle?

 A sling angle refers to the angle formed between the sling leg and the horizontal plane of the load being lifted.
 This angle plays a significant role in determining the force exerted on the sling during a lift.
+It affects not only the strength needed from the sling but also the stability of the load.
+A proper sling angle ensures that the crane lifts safely without putting unnecessary strain on your equipment or risking damage to the load.
 Incorrect sling angles can lead to excessive stress on the slings, potentially causing accidents.
+For anyone purchasing a crane or choosing lifting gear, knowing how sling angles work will help you select the right slings and plan lifts correctly.

 What Is the Best Sling Angle?